Lufthansa Innovation Hub

-The Lufthansa Innovation Hub in Berlin, Germany is the "digital innovation" unit of the global aviation conglomerate Lufthansa Group.
-The business is a wholly owned subsidiary of Deutsche Lufthansa AG and manages the interests of the Lufthansa Group hub airlines (Lufthansa, SWISS, Austrian Airlines), the Low-cost carrier Eurowings, the frequent flyer program Miles & More and other subsidiaries of the group.
+The Lufthansa Innovation Hub in Berlin, Germany, is the "digital innovation" unit of the global aviation conglomerate Lufthansa Group.
+The business is a wholly owned subsidiary of Deutsche Lufthansa AG.

-The business, which is led by serial entrepreneur Gleb Tritus and Christian Langer, Chief Digital Officer of Lufthansa Group, brings together at its location in Berlin employees of the airline's Frankfurt am Main headquarters with talent of the German startup ecosystem.
+The business, whose Managing Director is Xavier Lagardère, VP of Innovation and Chief Data Officer of Lufthansa Group, has offices in Berlin and Singapore and brings together talent of the German startup ecosystem.

 History

 The Lufthansa Innovation Hub was created as a result of the Lufthansa Group's strategic initiative “7to1”, which was launched in July 2014.
 As part of this program, Lufthansa Group announced its intention to invest over 500 million Euro in innovations by 2020, including in the field of “innovation & digitization”.
+In 2019, the Lufthansa Innovation Hub opened a second office in Singapore.

 Awards

-In June 2017, the Lufthansa Innovation Hub was awarded the title of “Germany’s Best Digital Lab” by the German business magazine Capital.
+The Lufthansa Innovation Hub has been awarded the title of “Germany’s Best Digital Lab” by the German business magazine Capital several times, among others in 2017, 2018, 2020, 2021 and 2023.
 Furthermore, the Lufthansa Open API, which is a product of the Lufthansa Innovation Hub, was named a “Digital Leader” with an award from the IDG Publishing Group in June 2017.
 The digital travel assistant “Mission Control” and “AirlineCheckins.com), which were also developed by the Lufthansa Innovation Hub, were both named “Corporate Startup of the Year“ in 2016 and 2017.

 Products

-The Lufthansa Innovation Hub developed a variety of travel-focused smartphone applications and web services launched in Germany, Austria, Switzerland, Great Britain and South Korea, resulting in a five-figure number of new customers for Lufthansa Group.
+The Lufthansa Innovation Hub develops solutions for the Lufthansa Group as well as for the broader travel and mobility tech industry.
+Among others, it developed a variety of travel-focused smartphone applications and web services launched in Germany, Austria, Switzerland, Great Britain and South Korea, resulting in a five-figure number of new customers for Lufthansa Group.